 What Kind of Coconut Oil Should You Buy

-It is important that you give your dog only Virgin Coconut Oil (VCO) or Extra Virgin Coconut Oil (EVCO) both are also called unrefined-oil.
-Cold-pressed VCO is best.
-Organic and non-GMO coconut oil is even better.
+It is important that you give your dog unrefined, cold-pressed organic Virgin Coconut Oil (VCO) or Extra Virgin Coconut Oil (EVCO).
 Despite what manufacturers and people may say the difference between VCO and EVCO is simply a marketing campaign borrowed from the olive oil manufacturing community - there is no real difference between the two (EVO and EVCO).

 Different brands of coconut oil will have different tastes - some faint, very subtle coconut taste to others that will have a much stronger taste of coconut.
 Remember the one sense we humans have that is stronger than our dog’s senses is taste.
 Your dog has about 1700 taste buds, while we have about 9000.
-Don’t worry about the taste - concentrate instead on the quality of the product…that it is VCO or EVCO.Daily Dosage
+Don’t worry about the taste - concentrate instead on the quality of the product.Daily Dosage

 Skip the toxins and carcinogens found in many insect repellants and make our own insect repellant balm for dogs, puppies, cats, and kittens.
 Made with coconut oil, for the recipe go here >>.